 If you’re wondering how to choose a name for your holiday let, a name with historical significance not only enhances the character of your property, but also offers guests a deeper, more immersive experience as they uncover the story behind their stay.

 You don’t want to overcomplicate your cottage’s name.
 Imagine trying to type Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch Cottage into your SatNav (Yes that is a real place!).
-A name that’s too long or difficult to spell can make it harder for guests to find, remember, and recommend to others.

 Keep it simple and precise while still capturing the essence of your holiday home.
 If you love a longer Welsh name, consider using a shorter version of it, such as Llanfair Cottage, to make it easier for guests to say, spell, and search for.